 Great Circle Gaming Corporation for IGT.
 The games were wildly popular, and increased IGT's domination of the

-market dramatically, and several of them are still in production almost 8 years after their initial release!
+market dramatically, and several of them are still in production over a decade after their initial release!

 Art: Brian Colin, Mark Seika, Ben Naumann, Mark Smotzer, Shane Duncan, Sam Yoo, Mike Ashcraft.
 Design: Nauman & Colin.

 "The creative challenge with regards to Slot Machines was making a game